Firwanaa/cpu-architecture-mid/README.md

 ### 6- Provide the names of the computer implemented the CISC architecture...
-Intel (intel 8086) and IBM mainframes
+Intel (intel 8086 such as Pentium family) and IBM mainframes

 ### 7- Provide the names of the computer implemented the RISC architecture...
-RISC: SPARC (Scalar Processor Architecture) which was evolved form the MIPS (Microprocessor without Interlock Pipeline stages).
-ARM Architecture devices extensively use RISC.
+SPARc,ARC, ARM Architecture devices extensively use RISC, MOTOROLA, Power PC

 ### 8- How many bits in a byte?
 1 Byte = 8 bits